 Use of dormitories in Foreign Invested Enterprises in China

 A second project started in 2002 on comparative case studies in the use of dormitories in Foreign Invested Enterprises in China with Dr Pun Ngai, Division of Social Science, Hong Kong University of Science and Technology .
 This was supported by a grant from the Hong Kong Research Grant Council.
 Papers in Asia Pacific Journal of Management, Work, Employment and Society and the International Journal of Human Resource Management have appeared from this project.

 Professor Chris Smith

-Professor Smith joined the School of Management as Professor of Organisation Studies and Research Director in January 1998.
+Professor Smith joined the School of Business and Management as Professor of Organisation Studies and Research Director in January 1998.
 Professor Smith has had a long-standing interest in the transfer of work organisation and human resource management knowledge and practices through the transnational firm.
 This has focused primarily on Japanese ‘transplants’ in the UK.
 He has a recent interest in Chinese labour and the organisation of the labour process and human resource management in Foreign-invested Chinese factories.
 Funding support for his research on Japanese companies in the UK came from The Leverhulme Trust, and The Reed Charity.
 Funding for his work in China came from the Hong Kong Research Grant Council.

 » Staff profile